jirsbek/SSH-keys-in-macOS-Sierra-keychain/README.md

 ## Problem
 As described in detail on https://openradar.appspot.com/27348363, macOS/OS X till Yosemite used to remember SSH keys added by command `ssh-add -K <key>`.

-Unfortunately this way no longer works and command `ssh-add -K` in macOS Sierra no longer saves SSH keys in OS's keychain.
-As Apple Developer stated: _"That’s expected.
+Unfortunately this way no longer works and the command `ssh-add -K` in macOS Sierra no longer saves SSH keys in the keychain.
+As Apple Developer stated:

+> _"That’s expected.
 We re-aligned our behavior with the mainstream OpenSSH in this area."_

 ## Solutions

 ### Solution 1 (recommended)
-As Apple updated it's [Technical Notes] (https://developer.apple.com/library/content/technotes/tn2449/_index.html#//apple_ref/doc/uid/DTS40017589), since 10.12.2 macOS includes version 7.3p1 of OpenSSH and it's new behaviors.
+Apple updated its [Technical Notes] (https://developer.apple.com/library/content/technotes/tn2449/_index.html#//apple_ref/doc/uid/DTS40017589) to indicate that since 10.12.2, macOS includes version 7.3p1 of OpenSSH and its new behaviors.

 In `~/.ssh` create `config` file with the following content: